gradio-app/gradio/guides/getting_started.md

 gr.Interface(classify_image, "image", "label").launch(share=True)
 ```

 This generates a public, shareable link that you can send to anybody!
 When you send this link, the user on the other side can try out the model in their browser.
 Because the processing happens on your device (as long as your device stays on!), you don't have to worry about any packaging any dependencies.
-If you're working out of colab notebook, a share link is always automatically created.
-It usually looks something like this:  **XXXXX.gradio.app**.
+A share link usually looks something like this:  **XXXXX.gradio.app**.
 Although the link is served through a gradio link, we are only a proxy for your local server, and do not store any data sent through the interfaces.

 Keep in mind, however, that these links are publicly accessible, meaning that anyone can use your model for prediction!
 Therefore, make sure not to expose any sensitive information through the functions you write, or allow any critical changes to occur on your device.
-If you set `share=False` (the default), only a local link is created, which can be shared by  [port-forwarding](https://www.ssh.com/ssh/tunneling/example)  with specific users.
+If you set `share=False` (the default, except in colab notebooks), only a local link is created, which can be shared by  [port-forwarding](https://www.ssh.com/ssh/tunneling/example)  with specific users.

 Share links expire after 72 hours.
-For permanent hosting, see Hosting Gradio Apps on Spaces below.
+For permanent hosting, see the next section.

 ![Sharing diagram](/assets/img/sharing.svg)

-### Hosting Gradio Apps on Spaces
+### Hosting Gradio Demo on Spaces 🤗

-Huggingface provides the infrastructure to permanently host your Gradio model on the internet, for free!
-You can either drag and drop a folder containing your Gradio model and all related files, or you can point HF Spaces to your Git repository and HF Spaces will pull the Gradio interface from there.
+If you'd like to have a permanent link to your Gradio demo on the internet, use Huggingface Spaces.
+Hugging Face Spaces provides the infrastructure to permanently host your machine learning model for free!

+You can either drag and drop a folder containing your Gradio model and all related files, or you can point Spaces to your Git repository and Spaces will pull the Gradio interface from there.
 See [Huggingface Spaces](http://huggingface.co/spaces/) for more information.

 ![Hosting Demo](/assets/img/hf_demo.gif)

+### Next Steps

+Now that you're familiar with the basics of Gradio, here are some good next steps:

+* Check out [the Gradio course](https://huggingface.co/course/chapter9/1) for a step-by-step walkthrough of everything Gradio-related with lots of examples of how to build machine learning demos
+* Gradio offers two APIs to users: **Interface**, a high level abstraction covered in this guide, and **Blocks**, a more flexible API for designing web apps with more flexible layouts and data flows.
+[Read more about it here]().
+* If you'd like to stick with **Interface**, but want to add more advanced features to your demo (like authentication, interpretation, or state), check out our guide on [advanced features with the Interface class]().
+* If you just want to explore what demos other people have built with Gradio, [browse public Hugging Face Spaces](http://hf.space/), view the underlying Python code, and be inspired!